calculix/cae/README.md

 # For developers

 Suppose you already have [Python 3](https://www.python.org/downloads/).
-Open terminal in CalculiX CAE directory and install dependancies with command:
+Open terminal in CAE directory and install dependancies with command:

     pip3 install -r requirements.txt